Skip to main content

 10 episodes

-Décoloniser l’histoire is a series of 10 vignettes that take a different perspective on Canadian history, that of a racialized perspective.
+Décoloniser l’histoire is a series of 10 vignettes that look at Canadian history from a different perspective, that of underrepresented communities.

 Watch